waxman8/fitbitter/dashboard/README.md

 # Fitbitter Dashboard

 This directory contains the source code for the Fitbitter dashboard, a [Next.js](https://nextjs.org/) application designed to visualize your Fitbit data.
+It uses the python app for its back-end, session and token handling etc.

 ## Overview

 The dashboard provides a user-friendly interface to view and analyze data retrieved from the Fitbit API via the main Python Flask application.
-It includes visualizations for various metrics such as sleep patterns, heart rate, and more.
+It includes a visualization that mixes sleep stages with heart rate and showing most recent resting heart rate.
+You have to enter the date ranges.
+This reflects the metric I was most interested in: "heart rate below average resting heart rate during sleep".

 ## Getting Started

 To run the dashboard locally, follow these steps:

+0. **Ensure the python app is running**
+   Follow the steps here [Main README](../README.md)

 1.  **Navigate to the dashboard directory:**
     ```bash